 Bed-and-breakfast establishments.

-Roadside produce stands (not exceeding a building footprint of 600 square feet).

 Dimensional regulations.
 The Table of Dimensional Regulations is included at the end of this chapter.

 § 270-16.
 RM Multi-Family Residential District.

 The following apply to the RM Multi-Family Residential District:

 Purpose: to provide for a form of housing, other than conventional single-family housing, in those areas where multifamily development already exists, or in areas where infrastructure and services are readily available and can accommodate dense residential growth.